English 205 -- Fall 2015

 I. IDENTIFICATIONS.
 "Tedious and brief?"
 [Total 26 points].

-Short identification questions from Henry V and its background, Much Ado About Nothing, A Midsummer Night's Dream, Thule, Lucrece, and maybe a touch of Hamlet may ask you to identify the patron saint of shoemakers or who says "What fools these mortals be."
-These identification questions will be inflicted individually during the scheduled class period -- Friday, April 25th, 10:10 am.
+Short identification questions from Henry V and its background, The Merchant of Venice, A Midsummer Night's Dream, and Thule, may ask you to identify the patron saint of shoemakers or who says "What fools these mortals be."
+These identification questions will be inflicted individually during the scheduled class period -- Friday, December 4th, 10:10 am.
 Then you will say, "These wounds I had on Crispin's day."

 II.
 QUOTATIONS.
 "Merry and tragical?"
 [Total 50 points].